-The worldwide semiconductor market in 2015, the semiconductor market decreased by 0.2% compared to 2014, due to the slowdown in demand for electronic equipment such as smartphones.
-In 2016, the semiconductor market increased by 1.1% compared to 2015, due to the improving functionality and increasing sales volumes of smartphones and others.
+The worldwide semiconductor market in 2016, the semiconductor market increased by 1.1% compared to 2015, due to the improving functionality and increasing sales volumes of smartphones and others.
 In 2017, the semiconductor market increased by 21.6% compared to 2016, due to vigorous growth in demand for a wide range of electronic equipment.
+In 2018, the semiconductor market increased by 13.7% compared to 2017, due to a continued high growth of the previous year despite a sense that it was running out of steam in the second half of the year.

-Worldwide sales of non-memory semiconductors in 2015 decreased by 0.4% compared to 2014 due to the slowdown in demand for electronic equipment such as smartphones.
-In 2016, worldwide sales of non-memory semiconductors increased by 1.3% compared to 2015 due to the increasing of capital investment in smartphone-related production and others.
-In 2017, worldwide sales of non-memory semiconductors increased by 9.6%, due to solid growth in demand for automotive semiconductor and sensors amid the development of advances in automotive electronics.
-In 2015, worldwide sales of memory semiconductors decreased by 2.6% compared to 2014 due to, as in the case for non-memory semiconductors, the slowdown in demand for electronic equipment such as smartphones.
+Worldwide sales of SoC semiconductors in 2016, worldwide sales of SoC semiconductors increased by 1.3% compared to 2015 due to the increasing of capital investment in smartphone-related production and others.
+In 2017, worldwide sales of SoC semiconductors increased by 9.6%, due to solid growth in demand for automotive semiconductor and data center amid the development of advances in automotive electronics.
+In 2018, worldwide sales of SoC semiconductors increased by 7.3% compared to 2017, due to a strong demand from investments in further functional advancement of smartphones from fiscal 2017.

 In 2016, worldwide sales of memory semiconductors decreased by 0.6% compared to 2015, although demand for smartphones and high-speed servers increased since the summer.
 In 2017, worldwide sales of memory semiconductors increased by 61.5% compared to 2016, due to vigorous growth in demand for data center-related semiconductors, causing actively capital investment in memory semiconductor manufactures.
+In 2018, worldwide sales of memory semiconductors increased by 27.4% compared to 2017, due to demand from continuously investment in data center from 2017.